 If you love mushrooms, I have the perfect easy, no-fuss recipe for you!
 Seriously, you are going to weep tears of joy over these bite-sized beauties!!
 And, you absolutely won’t believe how insanely simple they are to prepare!
 One bite of these meaty mushrooms and you will never go back to overpaying at the deli counter again!

 These mushrooms are savory, succulent and so delicious!
 But, the best part of all?
 They are fool-proof!
-This recipe requires minimal effort, a few pantry staples and just 15 minutes to prepare!!
+This recipe for mushroom marination requires minimal effort, a few pantry staples and just 15 minutes to prepare!!

 Tender, meaty mushrooms are marinated in a robust mixture of extra virgin olive oil and vinegars.
 Flavored with pungent garlic, delicate shallots, fragrant Italian seasonings, earthy bay leaves, herbaceous fresh herbs and a touch of fiery red pepper flakes, these mushrooms are addictively delicious!!